 ||Program and magazine nominations close

 ||Open Competition ends

 ||Fifty final selections announced

-Jeb Livingood will continue as series editor in 2017, and Natalie Diaz will be our guest editor.
+Jeb Livingood will continue as series editor in 2018.
+Our 2018 guest editor is Kyle Dargan.

 retains all rights (allowing the writer to publish it again without permission from another magazine or publisher).

-- Because many of our initial readers are former or current editors of Meridian, poems previously published in Meridian are NOT eligible for our 2017 edition.
+- Because many of our initial readers are former or current editors of Meridian, poems previously published in Meridian are NOT eligible.